Malta-class aircraft carrier: Protection

 The 4 in thick hangar-deck armour of Design X1 was a reduction from the 6 in called for in the original X configuration.
-The waterline armour belt was also four inches thick, but covered only the central portion of the ship to form the armoured citadel.
-The belt was closed by 3 in transverse bulkheads fore and aft.
+The waterline armour belt was also four inches thick, but covered only the central portion of the ship.
+To form the armoured citadel the belt was closed by 3 in transverse bulkheads fore and aft.
 1+1/2 in of armour extended 40 ft forward and 60 ft aft of the belt to protect the waterline against splinter damage.

 The underwater defence system was a layered system of liquid- and air-filled compartments, backed by an inclined holding bulkhead that was four inches thick at the top and tapered to a thickness of 2 in at the bottom, and was estimated to resist a 1200 lb explosive charge.
 An earlier version, however, had been estimated to be able to resist a 2000 lb charge, but failed against a 1000 lb charge in a full-scale test.

-The magazines for the 4.5-inch guns and the steering gear both lay outside the armoured citadel and had their own armour.
+The magazines for the 4.5-inch guns and the steering gear both lay outside the armoured citadel but had their own armour.
 The magazines had four-inch roofs and sides, with three-inch ends while the steering gear also had a four-inch roof, but only three-inch sides and ends.